bomberstudios/me/src/content/blog/standard-site.md

 Now, for the final test: I'll publish a new post (this one that I'm writing), and run `sequoia publish` to see if it posts on Bluesky (or Eurosky, in my case).

 If that works, I can declare this experiment a success, and move on to automating everything so that it happens on my CI.
 I won't bore you with the details, since everything is *very well* documented on [Sequoia's documentation about workflows](https://sequoia.pub/workflows).

+**Update:** turns out publishing with sequoia (at least the way my blog is set up) introduces a sort of race condition, in which it shares a link to a post before the website is deployed.
+I need to think a bit about this, will keep you posted…

 ## Further Tweaking